 As the best rugby wingers in the world clearly show, the aptitude to change direction and run at angles can often defeat pure speed.

 A side-effect of the cheetah’s non-retractable claw is its relative incapacity to climb large trees.
-On the African savanna, trees are used plainly for cover and not as platforms or podiums.
+On the African savanna, animals use trees plainly for cover and not as platforms or podiums.

 Ironically, though great for gripping and grinding when giving chase, the cheetah’s claws are virtually useless for scampering up or scaling any vertical objects.